 Breaking Through the Clutter with Content

-Most of the largest firms in all segments of professional services are attempting to do an end-run around the clutter by focusing their efforts on content marketing rather than traditional communications channels like advertising.
-For law firms, whitepapers, videos, webinars, surveys and newsletters are an increasingly important component of communications platforms.
+The world is flooded with marketing messages.
+Most of the largest firms, in all segments of professional services, are attempting to do an end-run around the clutter by focusing their efforts on content marketing rather than traditional communications channels (e.g., advertising).
+Whitepapers, videos, webinars, surveys and newsletters are an increasingly important component of law firms’ communications platforms.
 And for good reason.
-Buyers of legal services are increasingly tuning out of traditional marketing channels, including advertising.
-They want to be informed, educated, enlightened—not sold to.
+Buyers of legal services are increasingly tuning out when it comes to traditional marketing channels.
+Prospective law firm clients want to be informed, educated and enlightened—not sold to.

 Awareness Starts from Within